-Before the moringa enters a container it has to be treated again with CO2 to make sure that we do not get any insects or pests into the Container.
+Before the thyme enters a container it has to be treated again with CO2 to make sure that we do not get any insects or pests into the Container.

 During the processing they are kept in these blue polyethylene bags that are recyclable.

 iSiS factory sells their non-organic waste left from the processing stage to external recycling entities in Egypt.